 Panasonic G6 vs GH4

 The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in April 2013 and February 2014.
 Both the G6 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.9 megapixels.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Panasonic G6||Panasonic GH4|